StefFrustagli/the-italian-hangman-game/README.md

 ![Hangman picture](https://i.ibb.co/fdnQFxj/hangman-pic.png)

 Afterwards, a message welcoming the player is accompanied by a nursery rhyme that gives a jolly introduction to the game.
-As an alternative to the usual rules list, I came up with something that tries to grab the user's attention.
+As an alternative to the usual rules list, I wanted to come up with something that grabs the user's attention.

 ![Welcome message and nursery rhyme](https://i.ibb.co/7189q62/Welcome-message-and-rhyme.png)